Welcome to bridge on Long IslandCancellation of Fall Regional

 A Letter from Joe Byrnes

-Sagamore Bridge Club
+at the Sagamore Bridge Club

 The Nassau-Suffolk Bridge Association (NSBA) represents Long Island's bridge players in a wide variety of bridge activities that take place at the local, district, regional and national levels each year.
 Our primary objective is to promote the growth of duplicate bridge in our area.
 Toward this end, we work to develop educational programs, support club initiatives, conduct tournaments, and assist in interfacing with the American Contract Bridge League which is the governing body for all sanctioned, duplicate bridge in the United States.